seb-oss/thumbs-up/README.md

 ## Integration with your webpage

 1. Create an [Oauth app](https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/).
+2. Set the app Authorization callback URL to http://localhost:5000/authorized to run locally or where ever you are deploying + /authorized
-2. Deploy the application (or fill in the docker-compose) somewhere with the following environment variables, they will be given to the application through settings.js:
+3. Deploy the application (or fill in the docker-compose) somewhere with the following environment variables, they will be given to the application through settings.js:
    - githubUrl - either https://github.com or optionally an enterprise github installation e.g https://github.yourcompany.se
    - client_id - fetch this from your newly created Oauth app
    - client_secret - fetch this from your newly created Oauth app
    - state_password - a randomly generated string, preferably 32 characters
+4. To make sure everything works accordingly, visit http://localhost:5000/?page_id=exampleid&redirect_uri=http://localhost:5000, if you are running locally.
+This should give you a working frame for voting for page id "exampleid".
+If you are able to login and place votes, everything is ready to be integrated in an iframe.
-3. Create an iframe inside your application where the votes should take place with the necessary params, e.g:
+5. Create an iframe inside your application where the votes should take place with the necessary params (pageId, ), e.g:

    `<iframe id="thumbs-up-frame" src="<URL of the deployed THUMBS_UP service>?redirect_uri=<URL to be redirected to after authed>&page_id=<ID of the page to be voted upon>></iframe>`